 UM/UIM (Uninsured/Underinsured Motorist) coverage – This provides protection from other motorists when they either are underinsured or have no liability coverage at all.
 This coverage pays for medical payments for you and your occupants as well as your vehicle’s damage.

 Since many drivers carry very low liability coverage limits, it only takes a small accident to exceed their coverage.
 So UM/UIM coverage is a good idea.
 Frequently these limits are identical to your policy’s liability coverage.

 Medical payments and PIP coverage – Medical payments and Personal Injury Protection insurance pay for immediate expenses for surgery, ambulance fees, EMT expenses and X-ray expenses.
-The coverages can be used to fill the gap from your health insurance policy or if you are not covered by health insurance.
-Coverage applies to not only the driver but also the vehicle occupants in addition to any family member struck as a pedestrian.
-Personal Injury Protection is not universally available but can be used in place of medical payments coverage
+The coverage can be used to fill the gap in your health insurance policy or if you are not covered by health insurance.
+Coverage applies to not only the driver but also the vehicle occupants, in addition to any family member struck as a pedestrian.
+Personal Injury Protection is not universally available but can be used in place of medical payment’s coverage.

 More comparisons equals lower rates

 As you go through the steps to switch your coverage, it’s not a good idea to buy poor coverage just to save money.
 There are many occasions where an insured person drops uninsured motorist or liability limits only to find out that the savings was not a smart move.
 The aim is to get the best coverage possible at a price you can afford while still protecting your assets.